Smoke Control Areas

 If you are struggling to heat your home, there is support and help available:

 • Warm Home Discount: This is a £150 discount on your energy bill if you are eligible.
-You may be eligible if you receive Pension Credit or live in a low-income household.
+You may qualify if you receive the Guarantee Credit element of Pension Credit or are on a low income and have high energy costs.

 • Cold Weather Payment: This is a one-off payment of £25 if the average temperature in your area is 0 degrees Celsius or below for seven consecutive days.
-You may be eligible if you receive certain benefits, such as Pension Credit or Income Support.
+If you are entitled to this payment you will receive it automatically, so you do not need to do anything.
+You are likely to receive Cold Weather Payments if you’re getting:

 • Energy Company Obligation (ECO): This is a scheme that requires energy companies to help their customers reduce their energy bills and improve the energy efficiency of their homes.
 ECO provides funding for a variety of energy efficiency measures, such as insulation, boiler upgrades, and solar panels.
 You may be eligible for ECO funding if you are a low-income household or if you have a disability.